 - Michelle Stone

 The registration committee reviews complex applications for registration and practice permits.
-The committee is made up of eight CARNA members – RNs and NPs –appointed by provincial council.
+Committee members are appointed by provincial council and represent the public and CARNA members (RNs and NPs).

 Committee members are responsible for determining if an applicant/member has met legislated requirements and whether engaging in practice may pose a risk to public safety.